trafik8787/lara-crud/docs/_posts/field-seting/2019-4-04-tableRowsRenderCollback.md

 ---
 layout: post4
-title:  The callback function is triggered each time a table row is rendered.
-The use works only in the showDisplay()
+title: Сallback function gets model object when rendering each row of a table.
+The call works only in the showDisplay() method
-seo_title: LaraCrud  The callback function is triggered each time a table row is rendered tableRowsRenderCollback()
+seo_title: LaraCrud callback function gets model object when rendering each row of a table tableRowsRenderCollback()
 categories: [documentation]
 published: true
 method: tableRowsRenderCollback()